EihabKK/Port-Scanner---Cybersecurity/README.md

 # Port-Scanner---Cybersecurity

+Note: This project is intended for educational purposes and may not be suitable for scanning networks without permission.
+Always ensure you have authorization before scanning any network.

 A simple Python-based port scanner that allows you to scan a range of ports on one or more target IP addresses to check their status.
 This project provides color-coded output to easily identify open and closed ports.